top of page

 If the pattern only includes full bust sizing recommendations

-First, consider how other sweaters have fit you when you relied on full bust sizing.
+First, consider how other sweaters have fit when you relied on full bust sizing.
 If your sweaters have been sloppy, with wide necks and deep armholes and overall just too much fabric, consider going down a size.
 If your sweaters have had tight armholes and strain across the top of your rib cage, consider going up a size.

 Or, you can get more cerebral with it.
-Use an existing size chart, like Ysolda Teague's free size chart for women, that includes upper chest.
+Use an existing size chart, like Ysolda Teague's free size chart for women, which includes upper chest.
 Find your upper chest measurement, and look at the top to see how big your bust is expected to be for your upper chest measurement.
 Look at the pattern and see how much ease is recommended, and add that to the predicted bust size.
 Choose that size.

 Example: Let's say my bust is 44" and my upper chest is 39.25".
-My pattern only tells me to choose a size with approximately 10" of positive ease, and has finished full bust measurements of: 39.5 (44, 48.5, 52, 56.5)(60, 64.5, 68, 72.5)”
+My pattern only tells me to choose a size with approximately 10" of positive ease, and has finished full bust measurements of: 39.5 (44, 48.5, 52, 56.5)(60, 64.5, 68, 72.5)”.

 If I follow the guidance, I'll add 10" to my full bust of 44", and choose between sizes 4 and 5.